renatorib/curriculum-vitae/EN-US.md

 Since very young involved with computing, I started playing alone with programming when I was twelve with the incentive of my creative and curious mind.
 Currently engaged with the React community and its technologies.

 # Experiences

+12+ years of experience with Web Development (HTML/CSS/JS).
+8+ years of experience with React ecosystem.
+8+ years of experience with TypeScript and Node.js.

 - [Progic 2023-2024](#progic)
 - [Raízs 2020-2022](#raízs)